A Gaussian process based approach for validation of multi-variable measurement systems: application to SAR measurement systems: Methods

-Kriging was applied to this model on the segment line $\{\lambda (1, 1) : \lambda \in [0, 1]\}$ depicted in black in Figure~\ref{fig:wave1}.
-The search algorithms was applied with varying sensitivities $p$ and iterations $m$, while fixing the threshold $T_{\pm} = \pm 0.75$ and reusing $S$ as initial sample set, even though a new (and frequently larger) sample set would typically be used.
+The search algorithms was applied with varying sensitivities $p$ and iterations $m$, while fixing the threshold $T_{\pm}$ and reusing $S$ as initial sample set, even though a new (and frequently larger) sample set would typically be used.

-\subsubsection{Dimensions and Range of Parameter Space for cSAR3D and DASY8 Validation}
+\paragraph*{Dimensions and Range of Parameter Space for cSAR3D and DASY8 Validation}

-For SAR measurement system validation, the dimensions of the sampling space must cover all relevant variables for system validation, and each dimension must cover a range sufficient to validate the system for foreseeable exposure conditions.
-This section describes the relevant variables that parameterize the configuration space for SAR measurement system validation.
-Appendix~\ref{app:variables} describes their ranges and the practical realization of the configuration set for which the relevant standards~\cite{iec62209-1528, iec62209-3} provide reference values.
+To validate a SAR measurement system requires testing of the system using validation field sources placed in close proximity to the phantom surface.
+A set of standardized validation sources is available to the test lab and system manufacturer lab.
+The dimensions of the sampling space must cover all the relevant variables, and each dimension must cover a range sufficient to validate the system for all foreseeable exposure conditions.
+The measurement accuracy of a SAR measurement system depends on the following SAR parameters (with relevant validation variables in parentheses):

-The two commonly used SAR measurement systems are scanning systems and array systems (for more information, see Appendix~\ref{app:variables}).
-The measurement accuracy of a SAR measurement system depends on the following SAR parameters: